MicrosoftEdge/WebView2Feedback/FindOnPage.md

 [uuid(f10bddd3-bb59-5d5b-8748-8a1a53f65d0c), object, pointer_default(unique)]
 interface ICoreWebView2StagingEnvironment5 : IUnknown {
   /// Creates a new instance of a FindConfiguration object.
-  /// This configuration object can be used to define parameters for a search operation.
+  /// This configuration object can be used to define parameters for a find operation.
   /// Returns the newly created FindConfiguration object.
   // MSOWNERS: core (maxwellmyers@microsoft.com)
   HRESULT CreateFindConfiguration(